PayMaya/PayMaya-PHP-SDK/README.md

 // $successWebhook->callbackUrl = "http://shop.someserver.com/successUpdated"
 ```

-* Deleate webhook - Used to delete an existing webhook.
+* Delete webhook - Used to delete an existing webhook.
 You cannot undo this action.
 ```
 $successWebhook->delete();
 ```